chakrabar/chakrabar.github.io/_posts/notes/2018-02-18-asynchronous-programming-in-dotnet.md

 A **`thread`** is a low level construct and roughly represents an actual OS-level thread.
 {: .notice--info}
 A **`task`** is a .NET abstraction that basically represents _a promise_ of a separate work, that'll be completed in future.
-Generally a task runs on a separate thread (mostly a managed thread-pool one), managed by the .NET framework.
 {: .notice--info}

+**Note:** Just using a `Task` in code does not mean there are separate threads involved.
+Generally when using `Task.Run()` or similar constructs, a task runs on a separate thread (mostly a managed thread-pool one), managed by the .NET CLR.

 #### [3] Running some code on a separate thread